Skip to content

 Summary

 Solution: I used KNIME to develop an ETL program to extract the data from the Excel files, transform the data, then load the transformed data into SQL Server.
+This allowed the team to import the data from SQL Server instead of from thousands of Excel files.

 KNIME